Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

-\paragraph{Abstractions.} Abstractions can play a crucial role in such situations, where structural decompositions using abstraction patterns can make methods more sample efficient.
+\paragraph{Abstractions.} Abstractions can play a crucial role in such situations, where structural decompositions using abstraction patterns can make methods more sample-efficient.
 Often used in options, temporal Abstractions allow the agent to make decisions over extended periods, thereby encapsulating potential temporal dependencies within these extended actions.
 This can effectively convert a non-Markovian problem into a Markovian one at the level of options.
-State Abstractions abstract away irrelevant aspects of the state and, thus, can sometimes ignore certain temporal dependencies, rendering the process Markovian at the level of the abstracted states.
-Thus, research into the role of decompositions in abstraction opens up possibilities to understand the dependencies between non-Markovian models and the kind of abstractions they use to solve problems with incomplete information.
+State abstractions abstract away irrelevant aspects of the state and, thus, can sometimes ignore specific temporal dependencies, rendering the Markovian process at the level of the abstracted states.
+Thus, research into the role of decompositions in abstraction opens up possibilities to understand the dependencies between non-Markovian models and the abstractions they use to solve problems with incomplete information.
 Abstraction can also simplify the observation space in POMDPs, reducing the complexity of the belief update process.
-The abstraction might involve grouping similar observations together, identifying higher-level features, or other simplifications.
-Abstractions can additionally allow us to break partial observability down into different types instead of always assuming the worst-case scenario.
+The abstraction might involve grouping similar observations, identifying higher-level features, or other simplifications.
+Abstractions allow us to break partial observability into different types instead of always assuming the worst-case scenario.
 Utilizing such restricted assumptions on partial observability can help us build more specific algorithms and derive convergence and optimality guarantees for such scenarios.

-\paragraph{Augmentations.} Any additional information required, such as belief states or memory of past observations, can be used as abstractions or augmentations.
+\paragraph{Augmentations.} Any additional information required, such as belief states or memories of past observations, can be used as abstractions or augmentations.
 This can also help with more efficient learning of transition models for planning.
-Hierarchical techniques that utilize optimization at different timescales can incorporate warehousing to reuse learned policies across various levels of abstraction.
-Environment generation patterns could also be used to generate a curriculum of increasingly complex tasks for the agent, starting with simpler MDPs and gradually introducing partial observability or other non-Markovian features.
+Hierarchical techniques that utilize optimization at different timescales can incorporate portfolios to reuse learned policies across various levels of abstraction.
+Environment generation patterns could also generate a curriculum of increasingly complex tasks for the agent, starting with simpler MDPs and gradually introducing partial observability or other non-Markovian features.